A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 What’s the cost of a structural engineer inspection?

-Not cheap, but worth every penny when you consider what can go wrong with an unstable structure.
+It’s not cheap, but it’s worth every penny when you consider what can go wrong with an unstable structure.
+Depending on where you live, you might be shelling out anywhere from $150 to $400 per hour.
+How many hours you’ll need all depends on your project’s size.

 - The engineer will provide a cost only after fully reviewing the project scope.

-- It’s common for the engineer to request a viewing of your home before providing a cost.
+- It’s common for the engineer to request a home viewing before providing a cost.

 - The engineer’s cost includes their travel time and in-office engineering analysis.

-- Get several quotes, but NEVER use a non-licensed engineer for structural work.
+- Always get several quotes, but never use a non-licensed engineer for structural work.

-- Aim to get a fixed cost, but expect a change order if something unexpected comes up.
+- Aim for a fixed cost, but expect a change order if something unexpected crops up.

 - Provide the engineer with all existing home and city design plans.
-Request any drawings from your city before you approach the engineer.
+Request any drawings from your city before approaching the engineer.

 What are the deliverables from a structural engineer for a project?

-Once the structural engineer completes their work, they’ll provide you with documents.
-This includes drawings, specifications, and calculations to submit to your city’s building department.
-These are formally called the project “deliverables.”
+Once a structural engineer has finished their work, they’ll hand you some essential documents.
+You’ll get drawings, specs, and calculations to share with your city’s building department.
+These are officially called the project “deliverables.”

 Structural Calculations

-- Analyze the client’s suggested home remodel layout.
+- Review the client’s proposed home remodel layout.

-- Calculate the demand-capacity ratios (DCR’s).
-This is for the attachment components and anchorage to the foundation.
+- Calculate the demand-capacity ratios (DCR’s) for attachment components and anchorage to the foundation.

 - Analyze the DCR’s for the supporting foundation/slab.

-- Discuss new design options with the client, if the design isn’t code-compliant.
+- Discuss new design options with the client if the design doesn’t meet code.

 Structural Drawings

-- Inspect the home to gather data for design.
+- Inspect the home to collect data for the design.

 - Add structural notes for seismic, wind, snow, dead, and live loads.